pangeo-data/pangeo/docs/packages.rst

 Packages
 ========

 Pangeo is not one specific software package.
+It's a community built around open science.
+Members of the pangeo community have integrated many different open-source software packages, each of which has its own source repository, documentation, and development team.

-A Pangeo environment is made of up of many different open-source software packages.
+This page discusses some of the core packages used within Pangeo, and some best practices libraries should follow to work well with other packages in the pangeo ecosystem.

-Each of these packages has its own repository, documentation, and development team.
+If you're interested in learning how to use these packages, consult either the project's documentation or the `Project Pythia`_ site.

 .. note::